AdobeDocs/platform-learn.en/help/tutorial-dma-academy/2-xdm/2-xdm.md

-    **Note: **Recall that there are two behavior types (record data and times-series) that are used for Platform data.
+    >[!NOTE] Recall that there are two behavior types (record data and times-series) that are used for Platform data.
 Since this is a schema that is going to capture events as they happen by customers, this needs to be a times-series behavior type.
 As mentioned in the introductory sections of this document, the XDM ExperienceEvent is the best practice for time-series behaviors for now.